The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

-In this section, we will prove all the properties of $\gamma_i$-arcs claimed on Prop. \ref{prop:gamma_i-properties}.
-Our strategy is to describe the preimage of the $\beta_i$ arcs and later check that the properties from Prop. \ref{prop:gamma_i-properties} will be met after performing surgery along them.
+In this section, we will prove all the properties of $\gamma_i$-arcs claimed on Proposition \ref{prop:gamma_i-properties}.
+Our strategy is to describe the preimage of $\beta_i$ and later check that the properties from Proposition \ref{prop:gamma_i-properties} will be met after performing surgery on $\alpha_i$ along $\beta_i$.

 More precisely, as we mentioned in Section \ref{sec:arcs-gammai-definition}, the arcs $\gamma_i$ are constructed from the $\alpha_i$ arcs after doing surgery along the $\beta_i$ loops.
 This implies that $\phi^{-1}(\gamma_i)$ is the surgery of $\phi^{-1}(\alpha_i)$ along $\phi^{-1}(\beta_i)$; where surgery means the same as before, but we now allow surgery along arcs (not just loops), which means that we have to remove neighborhoods on both ends of the arcs instead of just the base point.